 - When in an open space, try to find shelter immediately.

-If you experience storm damage and need a qualified electrician to attend to your issues, contact Algester Electrical today to schedule an appointment with an Electrician Brisbane Southside.
+If you experience storm damage and need a qualified electrician to attend to your issues, contact Algester Electrical today to schedule an appointment.